im-arpit15/US-Super-mart-Sales-Analysis/README.md

 # US-Super-mart-Sales-Analysis-Dashboard by a powerful AI tool, Power BI

 ## Project Objective
-This Power BI project report dashboard provides an in-depth, real-time analysis of the performance of US Super-mart across various cities in different states.
+This Power BI project report provides an in-depth, real-time analysis of the performance of US Super-mart across various cities in different states.
 The dashboard features multiple interactive charts, slicers, and an aerial map, allowing users to explore sales data and customer demand patterns in a highly dynamic and engaging way.
 With real-time data visualization, users can drill down into city-specific performance metrics, identify growth trends, and evaluate regional variations.
 The integration of a detailed aerial map further enhances spatial analysis, helping stakeholders make data-driven decisions to optimize business strategies and operations across the country.

 ## Dataset Used
 <a href="https://github.com/im-arpit15/US-Super-mart-Sales-Analysis/blob/main/Sampledata.xlsx">Dataset</a>